Wiznet/RP2040-HAT-LWIP-C/examples/lwiperf/README.md

 4. Reset your board.

-5. If the iPerf example works normally on Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico, you can see the network information of Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico and the TCP server is open.
+5. If the iPerf example works normally on Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico, you can see the IP of Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico and the TCP server is open.

 ![][link-see_network_information_of_raspberry_pi_pico_and_open_tcp_server]